[ top ]

-After one semester of Academic Probation, the student will be:
+After one semester of Academic Probation, the student will:

-- removed from Academic Probation if the cumulative quality point average is raised to or above that required to attain good standing status.
+- be removed from Academic Probation if the cumulative grade point average is raised to or above that required for Good Standing.

-- continued on Academic Probation if the probationary semester’s quality point average is 2.25 or above, but the cumulative quality point average stays below that required to attain good standing.
+- continue on Academic Probation if the probationary semester’s grade point average is 2.25 or above, but the cumulative grade point average stays below that required for Good Standing.